Piston-driven AR uppers are a popular upgrade for shooters looking to get the most out of their rifles.

 All in all, you could certainly do worse than the PWS MK1 MOD 2, and you’re going to have to spend serious cash if you want to do better.

-Faxon firearms started as a high-end barrel manufacturer, and after finding success in that world, they turned their attention to innovating other firearms designs as well.
+Faxon firearms started as a high-end barrel manufacturer, and after finding success in that world, turned their attention to innovating other firearms designs as well.